 '''

-.var sym_1 [,sym_2, ...,sym_n]
+.var sym_1[,sym_2,...,sym_n]

 '''

-The .var directive is used in Example 6-8 and Example 6-9.
+The .var directive is used in the examples in Section 6.3.5.

-www.ti.com Macro Libraries

 6.4 Macro Libraries

 One way to define macros is by creating a macro library.
 A macro library is a collection of files that contain macro definitions.
 You must use the archiver to collect these files, or members, into a single file (called an archive).
 Each member of a macro library contains one macro definition.
 The files in a macro library must be unassembled source files.
 The macro name and the member name must be the same, and the macro filename's extension must be .asm.
 For example: